About LLMS3.com

 What's In the Index

-/llms.txt— Concise index with one-line descriptions of every node and guide/llms-full.txt— Complete content including full summaries, relationship index, and guide text
+/llms.txt— concise index with one-line descriptions/llms-full.txt— full content, relationship graph, and guide text

 How It's Built

-The canonical content lives in structured markdown files (INDEX.md, SUMMARIES.md, RESOURCES.md, GUIDES.md).
-The website is a static site generated with Astro that parses these files at build time into typed data and renders them as navigable HTML pages.
+Content lives in structured markdown (INDEX.md, SUMMARIES.md, RESOURCES.md, GUIDES.md).
+The site is built with Astro, which parses these files at build time into typed data.
+All pages, stats, graph data, and machine-readable exports derive from the same source files.